edgexfoundry/edgex-cli/README.md

 ## Installation

-In order to run this tool, you will need an accessible **running EdgeX instance** running locally, accessible via localhost. and Go 1.12 or higher installed on your machine.
+In order to run this tool, you will need a **locally running EdgeX instance**, accessible via localhost, and Go 1.12 or higher installed on your machine.

 * Clone the git repo: